knylbyte/tuliprox/README.md

 Allowed units are `KB/s`,`MB/s`,`KiB/s`,`MiB/s`,`kbps`,`mbps`,`Mibps`.
 Default unit is `kbps`.

-##### 1.6.1.4 `panel_api_provision_timeout`
-Maximum wait time (in seconds) after a new panel API account is created/renewed to probe for a successful (2xx) stream response before switching.
-Use this if the upstream panel needs time to activate new accounts.
-Default `60`.

 | Resolution      |Framerate| Bitrate (kbps) | Quality     |
 |-----------------|---------|----------------|-------------|
 |480p (854x480)   |  30 fps | 819–2.457      | Low-Quality |